-This tip might surprise you but there are studies that prove, that you are better in balancing your feelings, when you are used to challenging yourself.
+This tip might surprise you but there are studies that prove, that you are better at balancing your feelings when you are used to challenging yourself.
 So plan some challenging things for yourself.
-This could be small things like taking a quiz, going alone somewhere like a restaurant or even a solo-travel.
-You could do a workout-challenge or eat food you would normally not give a try.
+This could be small things like taking a quiz, going alone somewhere like a restaurant or even solo travel.
+You could do a workout challenge or eat food you would normally not give a try.
 These easy tricks help your brain get more open-minded and see that other methods or the opinions of other people are not always bad.
 It will help you to realise how many different ways of doing something exist and in that way how many perspectives.
 It will also push your self-esteem, which helps you to not get frustrated about some things so easily.

 Sense And Purpose

 Check if the moments that bring you frustration actually need to be faced.
 Maybe some of them could be done by someone else.
 For example, you could give away an unpopular task like your tax declaration and use that new time for more moments of happiness.
 If you compare how little it actually costs to how much happiness it got you it might be worth it.
 Or if you need some spare time without your kids, find someone who can take care of them for an hour or two.